idkaybattl/FFP_Gamedev/Math/Ray Sphere Intersection.md

-### The Situation:
+## The Situation:
-Given a ray and a sphere in 3-dimensional space we want to determine wether the ray intersects the sphere at any point.
+Given a ray and a sphere in 3-dimensional space we want to determine whether the ray intersects the sphere at any point.

 ### Definitions: